evgeniiasamsonova/Yandex-Practicum/README.md

 distance from the center.
 Data preprocessing has been carried out.
 Added new data.
 Histograms, boxplots, scatterplots are constructed.

-4. Project about кussian film distribution market research
+4. Project about russian film distribution market research

 Tools: Pandas, Python, data visualization, exploratory data analysis, data preprocessing